MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/duplicate-attributes-prevent-dirsync.md

 To resolve this issue, determine duplicate values and values that conflict with other AD DS objects.
 To do this, use one of the following methods.

+<a name='method-1-use-the-idfix-microsoft-azure-active-directory-synchronization-tool-error-remediation-tool'></a>

-### Method 1: Use the IdFix Microsoft Azure Active Directory Synchronization Tool Error Remediation Tool
+### Method 1: Use the IdFix Microsoft Entra Synchronization Tool Error Remediation Tool

-Use the IdFix Microsoft Azure Active Directory Synchronization Tool Error Remediation Tool to identify duplicate or invalid attributes.
+Use the IdFix Microsoft Entra Synchronization Tool Error Remediation Tool to identify duplicate or invalid attributes.
 To resolve duplicate attributes by using the IdFix Tool, see the following Microsoft Knowledge Base article:

 [2857385](https://support.microsoft.com/help/2857385) "Duplicate" is displayed in the ERROR column for two or more objects after you run the IdFix tool

+<a name='method-2-map-an-existing-on-premises-user-to-an-azure-ad-user'></a>

-### Method 2: Map an existing on-premises user to an Azure AD user
+### Method 2: Map an existing on-premises user to a Microsoft Entra user

 To do this, see the following Microsoft Knowledge Base article:

 [2641663](https://support.microsoft.com/help/2641663) How to use SMTP matching to match on-premises user accounts to Microsoft 365 user accounts for directory synchronization

+<a name='method-3-determine-attribute-conflicts-that-are-caused-by-objects-that-werent-created-in-azure-ad-through-directory-synchronization'></a>

-### Method 3: Determine attribute conflicts that are caused by objects that weren't created in Azure AD through directory synchronization
+### Method 3: Determine attribute conflicts that are caused by objects that weren't created in Microsoft Entra ID through directory synchronization

-To determine attribute conflicts that are caused by user objects that were created by using Microsoft 365 management tools (and that weren't created in Azure AD through directory synchronization), follow these steps:
+To determine attribute conflicts that are caused by user objects that were created by using Microsoft 365 management tools (and that weren't created in Microsoft Entra ID through directory synchronization), follow these steps:

 1. Determine the unique attributes of the on-premises AD DS user account.
 To do this, on a computer that has Windows Support Tools installed, follow these steps:
    1. Click **Start**, click **Run**, type ldp.exe, and then click **OK**.